owais-siddiqi/voice-master/README.md

 ## Overview

-This project is a Streamlit application designed for speaker recognition.
+This project is a Streamlit application runnning a keras model trained on our team's voices for speaker recognition .
 It allows users to sign up, log in, and use various functionalities like recording live audio, uploading audio files, predicting the speaker using a pre-trained model, and retrieving past transcriptions.
 The application also features a database to store user information and transcription history.

 ## Features